 Percentiles are used to understand and interpret data, including test scores, health indicators, and other measurements.
 When it comes to your baby’s growth, percentile numbers indicate what proportion of a certain set is below that percentile number.

-For example, if your child’s weight and/or height is at the 60th percentile line, that means that out of every hundred children of his age, 60 will be smaller than he is and 40 will be larger.
+For example, if your child’s weight and/or height is at the 60th percentile line, that means that out of every hundred children of his age, 60 will be smaller than they are and 40 will be larger.
 Similarly, a child who is at the 90th percentile of growth will be larger than 90% of other children and smaller than 10%.

 Who determines the growth curves and percentiles?

 Growth charts are made by official bodies, specifically, the World Health Organization (WHO) and the Center for Disease Control (CDC).
 Many professionals in the United States use the WHO’s growth chart to monitor infants ages 0 to 2 years of age, and the CDC growth chart to monitor children older than 2 years.

 What happens when my baby’s growth deviates from percentile curves from one checkup to the next?